• Skip to primary navigation

 • However, since it’s less acidic than white vinegar, it might produce a slightly softer tang, so you can use it at a 1:1 ratio for most recipes without drastically altering the outcome.

-• Or try red wine vinegar, which has a bold, tangy flavor with fruity and slightly sweet undertones, which can add a richer, deeper taste to pickled vegetables than other vinegar.
+• Or try red wine vinegar, which has a bold, tangy flavor with fruity and slightly sweet undertones, which can add a richer, deeper taste to pickled vegetables than other vinegars.

 • The vinegars just depend on what you plan to use your pickles for.
 Just ensure that the overall vinegar-to-water ratio remains balanced to keep the pickling process safe and effective.